codio-c5/C5-Development/.guides/content/Alternate-2-8A-for-Paul-to-consider--Across-the-Disciplines--Mathematics--paul-yes--this-works-for-me--abbc.md

 ### Today, cryptography methods continue to evolve as cryptanalysis techniques emerge and computing power grows.
 In asymmetric cryptography, mathematics and the way numbers work provides new encryption methods that are increasingly secure.

 ||| definition
-**Modular Arithmetic** performs a calculation by dividing by the *size* of a circle and returns a result as the remainder of a division.
+In **modular arithmetic**  calculations are performed by dividing by the size of a circle, called the **modulus,** or mod for short.
+The resulting remainder is the answer.
 |||

 Do you remember created a **number line** back in grade school?